magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-36572-new-inventory-reservation-created-after-updating-credit-memo.md

 >Note: the patch might become applicable to other versions with new MQP tool releases.
 To check if the patch is compatible with your Magento version, run `./vendor/bin/magento-patches status`.

 ## Issue
 Credit Memo reservation update observer is triggered every time the credit memo is updated.
-As per agreement with PO, changed the logic of reservation update to only be triggered upon the credit memo create.
-The possibility of the credit memo edits over API will be reviewed by PO as well in the scope of the separate tickets.
+As per agreement with PO changed the logic of reservation update to only be triggered upon the credit memo created.
+The possibility of the credit memo edits over API will be reviewed by PO as well in the scope of separate tickets.

 <ins>Steps to reproduce</ins>: